Book Review by Jill Smith©Jun19

 Jason Chen lives with his parents who run a fish and chip shop.
 His father escaped Vietnam as a refugee and came to Australia by boat.
 Jason is a bit of a loner in a mixed culture and feels like he has trouble fitting in.

 At first, Jason thinks going back to early Brisbane is a joke.
-Quickly he realizes travelling back to the 1860?s, with the Great Fire of Brisbane just days away, is quite an experience.
+Quickly he realizes travelling back to 1860s, with the Great Fire of Brisbane just days away, is quite an experience.
 Jason finds the past a very strange place indeed.
-For a start they have to walk everywhere, no buses or trains.
+For a start, they have to walk everywhere, no buses or trains.
 The bush is all about the area that is built up in the present.
-No telephones or internet.
+No telephones or the internet.
 He encounters real bigotry and battles to keep a low profile and speak when he’s spoken to.

 This is a delightful story that gives the children reading it, with their parents, a wonderful sensory experience.
 The story pages are raised cardboard designs to touch, the information about the native Australian animals fascinating for adults and children alike.